bug400/capasm/NCAS.md

     .IFDEF <symbol>

-Tests if the specified conditional assembly flag does exist, e.g. was either defined by a *.SET*, or *.CLR* pseudo-op or was set with the *-d* command line option.
+Tests if the specified conditional assembly flag does exist, e.g., was either defined by a *.SET* or *.CLR* pseudo-op or was set with the *-d* command line option.

     .SET <symbol>